fabiogoma/k8slab/README.md

 # Kubernetes (k8s) Laboratory
 In this project I prepared one automated version for the Kubernetes "getting started" suggested by the official documentation [here](https://kubernetes.io/docs/getting-started-guides/centos/centos_manual_config/)

-There is a training called **Scalable Microservices with Kubernetes** provided by Udacity [here](https://www.udacity.com/course/scalable-microservices-with-kubernetes--ud615), this training is hosted by [Carter Morgan](https://github.com/askcarter) and [Kelsey Hightower](https://github.com/kelseyhightower), they give a good explanation regarding the technologies used to prepare your applications to the new era.
+There is a training called **Scalable Microservices with Kubernetes** provided by Udacity [here](https://www.udacity.com/course/scalable-microservices-with-kubernetes--ud615), this training is hosted by [Carter Morgan](https://github.com/askcarter) and [Kelsey Hightower](https://github.com/kelseyhightower), they give a very good and detailed explanation about microservices and the technologies used to prepare your applications to the new era.
 You can get from zero to hero with this course.

-I just prepared this project because in the training from Udacity they show the examples using Google cloud, which is a very good solution but some companies are still using on premise environments, specially companies from the finance market.
+I just prepared this project because in the training from Udacity they show the examples using [Google Cloud](https://cloud.google.com/), which is a very good solution but for some companies that are still using on premise environments, like companies from the finance market for example, would be good to have the same agility from startups inside financial companies, that's why I did this lab.

 ## Prerequisites